-The maximum load, including the weight of the rack, must not exceed the load rating indicated on the roof-rack bars and must be deducted from the vehicle maximum luggage load.
+The maximum load, including the weight of the roof rack or load carrier, must not exceed the load rating indicated on the roof-rack bars and must be deducted from the vehicle maximum luggage load.
+Do not exceed the roof load capacity (refer to page 207).